rishavkundu/cleo-multimodal/README.md

     </a>
 </div><br>

-  <h3 align="center">LeonAI — Multiagentic Natural Language Assistant</h3>
+  <h3 align="center">CleoAI — Multiagentic Natural Language Assistant</h3>

   <p align="center">
     An intuitive and versatile system-of-agents designed to enhance your daily workflow and productivity.
-Leon is an experiment in multi-agentic systems.
+Cleo is an experiment in multi-agentic systems.
 He aims to provide a seamless and natural conversational experience.
     <br />
     <a href="https://github.com/yourusername/Leon"><strong>Explore the docs »</strong></a>
     <br />